 SMA-Focused Advice from Leading UK Neuromuscular Experts

-Pages in this section last updated: 25th June 2020
+Pages in this section last reviewed /updated: 28th August 2020

-We have been liaising with other neuromuscular charities and the clinicians about the government’s recent and prospective changes to shielding advice.
+We have been liaising with other neuromuscular charities and the clinicians about the Government’s changes to shielding advice.

 We know that some people will welcome the prospect of ending shielding, while others will be concerned about what this could mean for them and their families and may wish to continue taking extra precautions to avoid exposure to COVID-19.
 This is particularly true as people contemplate returning to work or making decisions about sending children back to school.